umrga/genepipe/README.md

 version 0.1

-a PERL module to manage large SNP genotypes.
+a PERL module to manage large SNP genotypes and population.

 ========